xSzymo/Chat-bot/README.md

 ## Beta version<br><br>

 ### Before you start :
-Look at application.properties in resources & LoadAtStart class where you can load asks from the txt file
+Look at application.properties in resources & LoadAtStart class where you can load asks from the txt file<br>
+run with "mvn jetty:run"<br>

 ### Sources :